nopara73/ForeverAloneProgramming/README.md

-# Forever Alone Programming - Do you even FAP bro?
+# Forever Alone Programming - Do you even FAP, bro?
 Software Development Methodology for Sole Programmers and Roadmap for Freelancers

 ##Motivation